OrderLab/Atropos/project/atropos-c/Readme.md

 #### Resource Overload With Atropos

-Invoke the `launch.sh` script with mode `autocancel` for resource overload with Atropos to see how the resource overload is mitigated.
+Invoke the `launch.sh` script with mode `atropos` for resource overload with Atropos to see how the resource overload is mitigated.

 ```
-./launch.sh autocancel
+./launch.sh atropos
 ```

 Below is an example log generated from the workload.